RELIGION, PHILOSOPHY and ETHICS (RS)

 You will be expected to understand and evaluate Christian beliefs about these questions.

-You will study two religions (Christianity and Judaism) in depth.
+You will study two religions (Christianity and Buddhism) in depth.
 The focus of your studies will be on ‘Beliefs and teachings’ and the ‘Practices’ of these two religions.

 You are taught through a variety of innovative and exciting methods.
 There will be opportunities for group work, debate, using ipads to make presentations, and will be taught effective revision strategies.
 There is also the opportunity to attend a revision conference where you are able to discuss your point of view with others, and challenge guest speakers on your opinions on the topics the pupils have studied.